Aimen-prog/hello-DBMS/README.md

 ````

 As you can see, the password was purposely hidden in the app for security reasons also!
-<br>You will put the password when you call the app on terminal like this:
+<br>You will put the password when you call the app on terminal from app directory like this:

 ````
 conda activate bigjob